sychan/kb_sdk_docs/source/tutorial/4_helloworld.rst

 defined in the spec file correspond to Python methods and they are part of the class inside ``{uid}HelloWorldImpl.py``.

 Much of the Implementation file is auto-generated based on the spec file.
 The ``make`` command updates the Implementation file.
-To separate auto-generated code from developer code, developer code belongs between ``#BEGIN`` and ``#END`` comments.
+To separate auto-generated code from developer code, developer code belongs between sets of ``#BEGIN`` and ``#END`` comments.
 For example:

 .. code-block:: python